NEVIS DISASTER MANAGEMENT DEPARTMENT (NDMD)

 weather-sun_rain

-Weather Forecast for St. Kitts & Nevis (7 am): Partly cloudy with a 40 percent or a moderate chance of passing showers.
-Weather tonight: Partly cloudy with a 40 percent or a moderate chance of passing showers…Full Details
+Weather Forecast for St. Kitts & Nevis (7 am): Weather today: Partly sunny skies in general with a 40 percent or moderate chance of a brief passing morning shower.
+Weather tonight: Partly cloudy skies, with periods of increased cloudiness and a 70 percent or high chance of overnight showers, mainly after midnight…Full Details

 CCRIF SPC’s Annual Report 2023-24 is now available